Ukraine's housing market is stabilizing, but is still very weak

 The most costly locations outside Kiev include Odessa, with rents of around UAH 5,257 (US$ 202) per month, and Lviv at UAH 4,000 (US$ 154).
 Rents are way cheaper in Donetsk and Luhansk, where one-bedroom apartments can be rented for UAH 1,000 (US$ 38) per month.

 The total volume of construction in Ukraine rose by 28.2% to UAH 73.7billion (US$ 2.83 billion) in 2016, according to the State Statistics Service.
 Residential construction increased by 29.5% to UAH 18 billion (US$ 690.96 million), while non-residential construction was up by 34% to UAH 20.1 billion (US$ 770.78 million).

 Securing a construction permit in Ukraine is mired in corruption.
 Those with direct ties to high ranking officials, who are prepared to pay large bribes, come out as winners in land allocations.

-Based on the World Bank's 2016 Ease of Doing Business report, Ukraine was ranked 140th out of 189 countries for the ease of obtaining construction permits.
+According to the 2017 Ease of Doing Business report by the World Bank, Ukraine was ranked 140th out of 190 countries for the ease of obtaining construction permits.
 Real estate developers need to obtain project documentation which includes town planning documentation, official project requirements, and the construction project itself, receipt of construction work permits and the start of the building construction.